bkutasi/limestone/README.md

 # Limestone: An interactive chatbot
-Limestone is a personalised and a highly customisable Telegram bot that allows you to interact with a LLM instance.
 <div align=center>
 <img src="assets/banner.png" width = "640" alt="zoo" align=center />

+⚡Limestone is a personalized and highly customizable Telegram bot that allows you to interact with a local instance of LLM, a powerful natural language processing system.
+With Limestone, you can chat, search, generate content, and more, all within the Telegram app.⚡
 </div>

-⚡Telegram bot that allows you to interact with a LLM instance anywhere in the world through the feature rich telegram bot interface.⚡

 ## ✨ Latest News
 - [04/28/2023]: Initial release with instruction functionality.

 ## 🤔 Motivation
 - Everybody needs an easily accessible way to interact with GPT-like LMMs.
-Additionally the project provides way for anyone to run their LLM privately and securely.
+Additionally, the project provides way for anyone to run their LLM privately and securely.
 By using telegram as a frontend, we can ensure that the messaging is secure and the user's data is not being leaked.

 > Personalised chatbots are currently spreading but fear and uncertainty stops them from being a truly personalized solution for the masses.